shridharkr/circuit-oneops/packs/doc/solrcloud.md

     ```

     ##### solr-5.x.x/6.x.x version
-    * To update the zookeeper connection string -  Update the "zookeeper fqdn" string in the solrcloud component and do touch and deploy the "solrcloud" component.
+    * To update the zookeeper connection string -  Update the zookeeper fqdn string in the solrcloud component and do touch and deploy the solrcloud component.
     * Directory structure of pack installation
     ```
     /{installation_dir_path}/solr-config{solr_major_version}